dataluscorp/browser/services/settings/docs/index.rst

 And once done:

 #.
 Create, modify or delete entries and let reviewers approve the changes
 #.
-Wait for Firefox to pick-up the changes for your settings key
+Wait for Datalus to pick-up the changes for your settings key

 Global Notifications